 The planning process

-It is not an easy task to identify an area of funding and dedicate it to any single project while at the same time having everyone agree.
+It is not an easy task to identify an area of funding and dedicate funds to any single project while at the same time having everyone agree.
 However, when we reflect on the goals of the Grand Erie District School Board 2016–20 Multi-Year Plan and then match these up with the library space, these projects seem to be a perfect fit.
 This plan identifies the importance of equity, achievement, environment, technology, community, and well-being, and so our team looked for spaces to renovate that might best fulfill these goals.
-We have prioritized learning commons because traditionally, these are spaces that support innovation, that welcome all students, library staff and resources to support success for all students.
-Most importantly, learning commons school spaces benefit all students rather than any specific class or division.
+We have prioritized learning commons spaces because traditionally, these are spaces that support innovation, that welcome all students, library staff and resources to support success for all students.
+Most importantly, school learning commons spaces benefit all students rather than any specific class or division.

 To access funding, individual schools were required to fill out an application showing that they were invested in developing the ideology and pedagogy of the space beyond its current environment.
 The committee prioritized projects that had an old classroom masquerading as a library space, while at the same time, making sure that all geographical areas and elementary and secondary schools were represented.
 Fiscally responsible choices during the renovations allowed the committee to spread the funding across many projects, supporting many schools and students in the district.

 Learning commons spaces support innovation and support success for all students.

 The secondary school learning commons spaces have been designed with the unique element of booth seating.
 These power booths not only allow students to collaborate and connect to one another but also provide a private working space.
 At Waterford District High School, for example, students had expressed a need for support with their e-learning courses.
 The booth seating has provided a vital upgraded environmental component, while the school library staff continually help to support students with their academic needs.